Darkcom18/Projects/README.md

 <h2>Objective</h2>
 The objective of this project is to experiment the optimization techniques in the context of an image processing embedded on the board SABER IMX6 (ARM_Cortex-A9, quad-core):
-* algorithmic optimization (algorithm of lower complexity in the mathematical sense, adapted data structures)
+<br>* Algorithmic optimization (algorithm of lower complexity in the mathematical sense, adapted
+data structures)
-* optimization for RISC processors
+<br>* Optimization for RISC processors
-* optimization for efficient use of hardware resources: data access, cache management, multi- threading.
+<br>* Optimization for efficient use of hardware resources: data access, cache management, multi-
+threading.
 <h2>Tools</h2>
 Linux OS, Raspberry OS, board SABER IMX6, OpenCV library with C language